gbmhunter/blog/content/pcb-design/component-packages/microsip-component-package/_index.md

 type: "page"
 ---

-MicroSiP is a synonym for the link:../usip-component-package[uSiP component package].
+MicroSiP is a synonym for the [uSiP component package](../usip-component-package).